Battle-class destroyer: Service

 The ships of the second flotilla saw a change in the light AA armament.
-The tri-axially stabilised Dutch "Hazemeyer" mountings with their Radar Type 282 were regarded as unreliable and were replaced by an Admiralty designed Stabilised Tachymetric Anti Aircraft Gun (STAAG) mount.
+The tri-axially stabilised Dutch "Hazemeyer" mountings with their Radar Type 282 were regarded as unreliable and were replaced by an Admiralty-designed Stabilised Tachymetric Anti Aircraft Gun (STAAG) mount.
 The Hazemeyer's Radar Type 282 was metric and operated through a pair of Yagi antennae and could therefore only supply target range.
 The British design used Radar Type 262 centimetric radar with a small spinning dish aerial, which gave range and bearing and was capable of "locking on" to a target and could train and elevate the guns as the target moved.
 The British design was more complicated than the Dutch design and weighed a massive 17 LT each (compared with the Hazemeyer's 7 LT).
 This meant that only two mountings could be installed, to keep the top hamper within acceptable limits.
 These were fitted to the top of the after deckhouse.
 The middle gundeck, between the torpedo tubes, was left empty.
 The mountings proved even less reliable than the ones they replaced and led to three ships Saintes, Camperdown and Trafalgar eventually having them replaced by Mk V "utility" mountings, each controlled by a Simple Tachymetric Director (STD) mounted on the top of the gun crew shelter.
-A further refinement saw the removal of the depth charge equipment and single 40/60 mm Bofors gun from the quarterdeck, to be replaced by a Squid ahead throwing depth charge mortar.
+A further refinement saw the removal of the depth charge equipment and single 40/60 mm Bofors gun from the quarterdeck, to be replaced by a Squid ahead-throwing depth-charge mortar.
 The after deckhouse was extended to contain a mortar handling room.
 This eventually became standard for all of the 1942 Battles.

 A variation occurred when Saintes was completed with a 4.5 inch RP 41 Mark VI turret in the "B" gun position.
 Commissioned in September 1946 into the 5th Destroyer Flotilla Saintes spent most of the time in independent trials of the new gun.
-Upon completion of trials Saintes paid off and was refitted with the standard Battle class armament before being laid up.
+Upon completion of trials Saintes paid off and was refitted with the standard Battle class armament, then laid up.